robtweed/ewd-redis-globals/README.md

 The hierarchical structure of a Global is emulated using three sets of Redis keys:

-- node:xxxx  A hash that contains details about each Global Node, specifically whether its a leaf-node or not, and if so, its value
+- node:xxxx  A hash that contains details about each Global Node, specifically whether it's a leaf-node or not, and if so, its value

 - children:xxxx  A sorted list containing any child subscript values for each of a Global's nodes